nikomatsakis/rfcs/text/0000-contingency-plan.md

 deprecated behavior.
 This would increase the pressure on library authors to opt-in to newer versions, while permitting use of older libraries.

+Another alternative design is to list features by name instead of using a version number.
+The alternatives section below describes the reasoning that led us to adopt a version-number based design.

 # Drawbacks